vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 #.
 To add a forum moderator or a forum community TA, enter the user name in the second text box and click **Add forum moderator** or **Add forum community TA**.

 (? are there requirements as to whether an admin must already be staff, or can it be a registered student? other requirements?)

+(? why are these labels using "forum" and not "discussion"? ask Victor)

 .. _Running_discussions: